 Molar pregnancy is usually diagnosed with transvaginal ultrasound.
 The ultrasound can detect atypical features such as the presence of cysts and the absence of a clear embryonic structure or gestational sac.4 The characteristic ultrasound appearance shows a snowstorm pattern, described as a uterus full of dots, that usually follows a benign course.

-There are two kinds of molar pregnancy.
-Usually, both are benign.
+There are 2 kinds of molar pregnancy.

-- Complete hydatidiform mole (CHM) occurs when a single sperm duplicates after fertilizing an empty oocyte.5 The resulting mole is diploid (46 chromosomes), and the chromosomes are entirely from the paternal genome.
+- Complete hydatidiform mole (CHM).
+CHM occurs when a single sperm duplicates after fertilizing an empty oocyte.5 The resulting mole is diploid (46 chromosomes), and the chromosomes are entirely from the paternal genome.
 A complete moral pregnancy has only placental tissue that will produce the human chorionic gonadotropin (HCG) hormone.
 An ultrasound will detect the presence of a placenta without a fetus.6

-- Partial hydatidiform mole (PHM) occurs when an oocyte is fertilized by two sperm cells (di-spermic fertilization).5 The resulting mole is triploid (69 chromosomes) with two sets of paternal haploid chromosomes and one set of maternal haploid chromosomes.
+- Partial hydatidiform mole (PHM).
+PHM occurs when an oocyte is fertilized by two sperm cells (di-spermic fertilization).5 The resulting mole is triploid (69 chromosomes) with two sets of paternal haploid chromosomes and one set of maternal haploid chromosomes.
 A partial moral pregnancy contains both abnormal cells and a fetus with severe malformation and is never viable.6

-- Pre-eclampsia: high blood pressure
+- pre-eclampsia high blood pressure,